brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 # add required packages
 sudo apt install apt-transport-https dirmngr

-# import LoRa Server key
+# import ChirpStack Network Server key
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 1CE2AFD36DBCCA00

 # add the repository to apt configuration
-sudo echo "deb https://artifacts.loraserver.io/packages/3.x/deb stable main" | sudo tee /etc/apt/sources.list.d/loraserver.list
+sudo echo "deb https://artifacts.chirpstack.io/packages/3.x/deb stable main" | sudo tee /etc/apt/sources.list.d/chirpstack.list

 # update the package cache
 sudo apt update

-# install loraserver
+# install ChirpStack Network Server
-sudo apt install loraserver
+sudo apt install chirpstack-network-server
 {{< /highlight >}}

-### Configure LoRa Server
+### Configure ChirpStack Network Server

-The LoRa Server configuration file is located at `/etc/loraserver/loraserver.toml`.
+The ChirpStack Network Server configuration file is located at `/etc/chirpstack-network-server/chirpstack-network-server.toml`.
 Below you will find two (minimal but working) configuration examples.
-Please refer to the LoRa Server [Configuration](/loraserver/install/config/) documentation for all the available options.
+Please refer to the ChirpStack Network Server [Configuration](/network-server/install/config/) documentation for all the available options.

 To test if there are no errors, you can execute the following command:

 {{<highlight bash>}}
-sudo loraserver
+sudo chirpstack-network-server
 {{< /highlight >}}

 This should output something like (it is important that there are no errors):